 What is test data?

 Let’s talk about test data; there are some important skills everyone should learn.
 Healthcare organizations, insurance companies, financial institutions, and government institutions, corporate organizations; all need data to develop and test the quality of software and applications.
 But in most cases, their (production) data consists of personal and privacy sensitive information and the databases are often huge and therefore inconvenient for testing.
 That’s where test data comes in.
 But what is it and how is it created?

 The definition of test data

 “Data created or selected to satisfy the execution preconditions and input content required to execute one or more test cases.”

 There is a lot of attention to development models and testing methods like security testing, performance testing, or regression testing.
 Testing agile and test automation are also hot topics these days.
 But how to handle the data (automated or not) which you need for testing software is addressed less often.
 That is actually quite strange since software development and testing would stand or fall on carefully prepared data cases.
 You can’t use just some data or just a random test case.
 In order to test a software application effectively, you’ll need a good and representative data set.
 The ideal test set identifies all the application errors with the smallest possible data set.
 In short, you need a relatively small (test) data set that is realistic, valid, and versatile.

-Data can be created 1) manually, 2) by using data generation tools, or 3) it can be retrieved from an existing production environment.
+Data can be created 1) manually, 2) by using test data generation tools, or 3) it can be retrieved from an existing production environment.
 The data set can consist of synthetic (fake) data, but preferably it consists of representative (real) data (for security reasons this data should of course be masked) with good coverage of the test cases.
 This will provide the best software quality and that is what we all want ultimately.

 “The ideal test data identifies all the application errors with a smallest possible data set.”